moby/moby/docs/sources/reference/api/docker_remote_api_v1.9.md

  - If the status code is 404, it means the image doesn't exists:

-    - Try to pull it
+- Try to pull i
 -   Then retry to create the container

  - Start the container

  - If you are not in detached mode:

 - Attach to the container, using logs=1 (to have stdout and
 - stderr from the container's start) and stream=1

  - If in detached mode or only stdin is attached:

 - Display the container's id

 ## 3.2 Hijacking